GetPageSpeed/nginx-extras-docs/docs/modules/ndk.md

 ---

 title: "Nginx Development Kit"
 description: "RPM package nginx-module-ndk.
-NGINX module that adds additional generic tools that module developers can use in their own modules "
+NGINX module that adds additional generic tools that module developers can use in their own modules"

 ---